Saleh Al-Yazidi

-Saleh Badr Al-Yazidi (صَالِح بَدْر الْيَزِيدِيّ; born February 10, 1993) is a football player who plays for Lusail as a midfielder.
+Saleh Badr Al-Yazidi (صَالِح بَدْر الْيَزِيدِيّ; born February 10, 1993) is a football player who plays as a midfielder.
 Born in Yemen, he has represented Qatar at youth level.
 His family is descended from the sheikhdom ruled by the Yazidi tribe in Lower Yafa, a historic state in what was then known as the British Aden Protectorate (present-day Yemen).
 He played football for a team in Yemen in his youth years, and was later a student at the acclaimed Aspire Academy in Qatar.
 He gained Qatari citizenship in July 2011.
 His family still lives in Yafa.

 Club career

 Yazidi previously played for Al Muaither's youth teams.
 He later joined Aspire Academy, before becoming a part of Al Sadd's youth team, where he won the top scorer title for the U-19 league with 14 goals in 2011.
 He graduated from Aspire Academy in 2010.

 He made his first-team debut for Al Sadd in 2010.